AustinMcClarren/ear-worm-lyrics/README.md

 # ear-worm-lyrics
 Find lyrics through a web application using multiple server API's &amp; to find the song that you can't figure out.

+## User Story

+    As A user
+    I want the ability to search songs or artists and find upcoming events So that I can find lyrics and be able to purchase tickets for upcoming shows

+## Acceptance Criteria

+## Link
+Link to Deployed GitPages Site

+## Screenshot

 MIT License

 Copyright (c) 2022 Austin Mcclarren